 Anchor and reporter Suzy Kolber originally joined ESPN in 1993 and has since become a mainstay of the network’s NFL coverage.
-Host of the new weekday show NFL Insiders, Kolber also serves as a reporter on NFL Sundays and plays a major role in ESPN’s annual Super Bowl week coverage and NFL Draft telecasts.
+Host of the year-round, weekday show NFL Insiders, Kolber also serves as on-site studio host and reporter for Monday Night Football’s pregame show, Monday Night Countdown.

 In 2006, Kolber experienced one of her career highlights when she worked the sidelines for ABC Sports’ broadcast of Super Bowl XL in Detroit and contributed to the network’s pre-game show.